kieranc/power/README.md

 sudo chmod a+x /etc/init.d/power-monitor
 sudo update-rc.d power-monitor defaults
 ```
-**Note:** Be sure to check the power-monitor file to make sure that the path to the Python application matches with the path on your system.
+**Note:** Be sure to check the power-monitor file to make sure that the path to the Python application, power.py, matches with the path on your system.
+For example, /home/pi/power/power.py

 Next, move your database file to a more suitable location...
 ```bash